AI Roadmap for Banking

 Generative AI introduces fundamentally different validation challenges.
 Unlike predictive models that produce numeric scores with measurable accuracy, generative models produce language, summaries, and content whose quality is harder to quantify.
 There is no single ground truth for whether a credit memo is well-written, a customer response is helpful, or a compliance summary is complete.
 Validation must therefore extend beyond traditional metrics to include output quality assessments, bias detection, factual accuracy checks, and testing for hallucinations or inappropriate responses.

-Despite these differences, the core MRM framework still applies.
+The core MRM framework still applies.
 Generative models require clear documentation of intended use, known limitations, data lineage, and performance expectations.
 They need ongoing monitoring to detect drift, degradation, or misuse.
-Banks must establish accountability for model ownership, define escalation protocols when outputs fall outside acceptable parameters, and ensure that human review remains part of high-stakes workflows.
+Banks must establish accountability for model ownership, define escalation protocols when outputs fall outside defined limits, and ensure that human review remains part of high-stakes workflows.
 Independent validation teams must develop new competencies in prompt engineering, LLM evaluation techniques, and red-teaming methods, while maintaining the same rigor and independence expected for traditional models.

 Third-party and vendor-provided models present additional challenges.
 Many banks deploy generative AI through external LLM providers, APIs, or SaaS platforms, where model details may be proprietary or change without notice.
 Regulatory guidance makes clear that outsourcing does not eliminate accountability—banks remain responsible for understanding model behavior, validating outputs, and ensuring that vendor models meet the institution’s risk standards.
 This requires contractual protections, regular vendor assessments, and fallback procedures when third-party services fail or behave unexpectedly.